curl/curl-for-win/README.md

   - Generated binaries are uploaded to [VirusTotal](https://www.virustotal.com/).
   - If you need a download with a stable checksum, link to the penultimate version.
     Only the current latest versions are kept updated with newer dependencies.
-  - Build logic aims to be multi-platform and able to cross-build Windows executables when run on \*nix hosts.
+  - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested).
   - Code signing is implemented but not enabled yet for reasons below:
     - There doesn't seem to exist a way to get _free_ code signing certificates, so only a self-signed certificate could be used, which is not very useful.